 NOTES NOTICE (a) Insert date of placing of the notice 1.
-Date of announcement (a) 16 May 2024 which must be not less than 1 day before the date in (c) below 2.
+Date of announcement 19 June 2025 (a) which must be not less than 1 day before the date in (c) below 2.
 Each year the smaller authority's Annual Governance and Accountability Return (AGAR) needs to be reviewed by an external auditor appointed by Smaller Authorities' Audit Appointments Ltd. The unaudited AGAR has been published with this notice.
 As it has yet to be reviewed by the appointed auditor, it is subject to change as a result of that review.
 Any person interested has the right to inspect and make copies of the accounting records for the financial year to which the audit relates and all books, deeds, contracts, bills, youchers, receipts and other documents relating to those records must be made available for inspection by any person interested.
-For the year ended 31 March 2024, these documents will be available on reasonable notice by application to: Insert name, position address/telephone number/ email address, as appropriate, of the Clerk or (b) Sarah Williams (Business Manager) 01373 475577 other person to which any person may swilliams@frometowncouncil.gov.uk apply to inspect the accounts Hannah Watts (Assistant Finance Officer) 01373 488573 (c) Insert date, which must be at least 1 hwatts@frometowncouncil.gov.uk day after the date of announcement in (a) above and at least 30 working days before the date appointed in (d) below commencing on (c) Monday 3 June 2024 (d) The inspection period between (c) and ending on (d) Friday 12 July 2024 and (d) must be 30 working days inclusive and must include the first 10 3.
+For the year ended 31 March 2025, these documents will be available on reasonable notice by application to: Insert name, position address/telephone number/ email address, as appropriate, of the Clerk or (b) Sarah Williams (Business Manager & RFO) 01373 475577 other person to which any person may swilliams@frometowncouncil.gov.uk apply to inspect the accounts Hannah Watts (Business & Finance Officer) 01373 488573 (c) Insert date, which must be at least 1 hwatts@frometowncouncil.gov.uk day after the date of announcement in (a) above and at least 30 working days commencing on (c) Monday 23 June 2025 before the date appointed in (d) below and ending on (d) Friday 1 August 2025 (d) The inspection period between (c) and (d) must be 30 working days inclusive and must include the first 10 3.
 Local government electors and their representatives also have: working days of July.
-The opportunity to question the appointed auditor about the accounting records; and The right to make an objection which concerns a matter in respect of which the appointed auditor could either make a public interest report or apply to the court for a declaration that an item of account is unlawful.
+The opportunity to question the appointed auditor about the accounting records: and The right to make an objection which concerns a matter in respect of which the appointed auditor could either make a public interest report or apply to the court for a declaration that an item of account is unlawful.
 Written notice of an objection must first be given to the auditor and a copy sent to the smaller authority.
 The appointed auditor can be contacted at the address in paragraph 4 below for this purpose between the above dates only.
 4. The smaller authority's AGAR is subject to review by the appointed auditor under the provisions of the Local Audit and Accountability Act 2014, the Accounts and Audit Regulations 2015 and the NAO's Code of Audit Practice 2015.
-The appointed auditor is: PKF Littlejohn LLP (Ref: SBA Team) 15 Westferry Circus Canary Wharf London E14 4HD (e) Insert name and position of person placing the notice - this person must be the responsible financial officer for the smaller authority
+The appointed auditor is: PKF Littlejohn LLP (Ref: SBA Team) 15 Westferry Circus Canary Wharf London E14 4HD (e) Insert name and position of person (sba@pkf-l.com) placing the notice - this person must be the responsible financial officer for the smaller authority